In the United States of America, science and democracy were forged together from the start.

 Benjamin Franklin experimenting with electricity in a lightning storm is an iconic image.
 But Franklin was not alone.
-Many of the nation’s founding fathers were citizen scientists.
+Many of the nation’s founding fathers were community scientists.
 Like Franklin, Thomas Jefferson, John Adams, James Madison, and George Washington were all avid students of the natural and physical world.

 Why is that important?